 Activation data is generated in accordance with the specifications of the HSM.
-This hardware SHALL be certified to FIPS 140-2.
+This hardware SHALL be certified to at least FIPS 140-2 level 3 or Common Criteria EAL 4+.

 6.4.2.
 Activation Data Protection

 The procedures used to protect activation data is dependent on whether the data is for smartcards or passwords.
 Smartcards are held by highly trusted personnel.
 Passwords and smartcards are subject to Sectigo's Cryptographic Policy.